Saccharum officinarum: Taxonomy

 Saccharum officinarum was first domesticated in New Guinea and the islands east of the Wallace Line by Papuans, where it is the modern center of diversity.
-Beginning at around 6,000 BP it was selectively bred from the native Saccharum robustum.
+Beginning at around 6,000 BP it was selectively bred from the native S. robustum.
 From New Guinea it spread westwards to Island Southeast Asia after contact with Austronesians, where it hybridized with S. spontaneum.